AliSafdarSaeed/AutoML-System/README.md

 3. Commit changes (`git commit -m 'Add new feature'`)
 4. Push to branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

 ---

-## License

-This project is developed as part of the CS-245 Machine Learning course (Fall 2025).

----